Browsing descriptive guides in the Texas Digital Archive (TDA)

 Figure 2.
 Manuscripts collections landing page.

+In cases where a TARO finding aid is not available, a descriptive guide for the collection is available in the TDA.
+Use the "Click here to access a TDA online descriptive guide" link.
 Descriptive guides for state agencies will also sometimes include links to records for different divisions within that agency.

 A link is displayed in the descriptive guide which instructs users to “Click here to enter the records”.
 Click the link to browse the records (see Figure 3, below).